 You may also find that shopping around for things like flowers will help you to find the most affordable option.

 2. Pick an off-peak time slot (if suitable)

 You can save money by choosing an off-peak time slot for the cremation.

-For example, early morning and weekday slots tend to be cheaper than weekend slots.
+For example, early morning weekday slots tend to be cheaper than any other time.

 This means there is no funeral procession, no funeral service, and no mourners in attendance.

-Instead, the cremation takes place at a time and date to suit the crematorium and, following this, the ashes are either collected by loved ones or delivered to them.
+Instead, the cremation takes place at a time and date decided by the crematorium and, following this, the ashes are either collected by loved ones or delivered to them.

-This gives loved ones the opportunity to arrange a separate celebration of life, memorial service or get-together at time and place convenient for them.
+As there’s no ceremony to attend, loved ones usually arrange a separate celebration of life, memorial service or get-together at another time and place.

 There’s no law to say that a funeral director must be used to carry out a cremation funeral.